ZmnSCPxj-jr/sidepool/doc/04-swap-party.md

 > **Rationale** In principle, instead of one signature for each
 > output that is consumed, a single signature can be used instead,
-> aggregated from each individual output.
+> aggregated from each individual output consumed.
 > However, in the case where higher-level protocols have decided
 > that some partcipant now owns an output, but the output was
 > created with shared control, consuming that output would require